battulaharish2/PSC-lab1/README.md

 5. Load Flow Study by Newton-Raphson (Polar) Method
 6. Load Flow Study by Fast-Decoupled Method

-If any indentations missed in the code, use auto indentation mfeature in the matlab before compiling the code.
+## If any indentations missed in the code, use auto indentation feature in the matlab before compiling the code.